Would a science-based approach to ESG data resolve credibility problems?

 In conclusion, financial and science-based analysis of ESG data, when taken into account simultaneously, provide a holistic picture of ESG risks and opportunities, measured at multiple levels.
 In order to achieve this holistic view, ESG data providers need to work with academia, research institutes and policymakers to exchange expertise, foster collaborative projects and increase transparency.
 This would result in improved and measurable sustainability performances of companies over time, better informed policy, and more accurate tools and standards for measuring both impact and sustainability progress.
 All of the above is essential to generating well-informed changes and a significant progress towards sustainable development, measurable at the corporate, regional and global level.

-Dr Katarzyna Wilk is CEO & founder of impact investment advisory Swiss Impact Lead.
-She has served as a policy advisor at the European Commission, and is a long-term collaborator of the Polish Academy of Science, specialising in advanced comparative analysis, cross-national survey design and inequalities.
+Dr Katarzyna Wilk is CEO & founder of impact investment advisory Swiss Impact Lead based in Zurich.
+She has served as a policy advisor at the European Commission, and was a collaborator of the Polish Academy of Science, specialising in advanced comparative analysis, cross-national survey design and inequalities.